 YASMIN SCHÖNMANN is a dancer, choreographer, curator and film maker from Germany, with a Diploma in Dance from Iwanson International Munich and a Master of Fine Arts in Dance and Technology from the acclaimed Tisch School of the Arts in New York City.

-Yasmin has received several scholarships, including Danspace Residency (2017), Open Studios for promising young choreographers from Tanztendenz e.V. in Munich (2014), to perform at Palamós Summer Dance in Spain (2013) and to be a Guest Choreographer at Tanztendenz/Munich (2015).
+Yasmin has received several scholarships, including Pandemic Healing Arts (Berlin 2020), Danspace Residency (NYC 2017), Open Studios for promising young choreographers from Tanztendenz e.V.
+(Munich 2014), to perform at Palamós Summer Dance in Spain (2013) and to be a Guest Choreographer at Tanztendenz/Munich (2015).

 Further she received a scholarship to train with the Pina Bausch Company in Wuppertal, Germany and J CHEN PROJECT in New York City.